-- 462. Legal Writing (5).
+246 Auburn University Montgomery 462.
+Legal Writing (5).
 Pr., JP 460 or permission of instructor.
-Legal Assistant core course. - Detailed study of writing skills and preparation of legal documents including legal briefs and memoranda of law.
+Legal Assistant core course.
+Detailed study of writing skills and preparation of legal documents including legal briefs and memoranda of law.
 This course will integrate legal research and analysis skills to produce legal documents and effective legal communication.
-May be offered concurrently with JP 662. - 464.
-Criminal Procedure (5).
+May be offered concurrently with JP 662.
+463. Victimology (5).
+Pr., junior or senior standing or permission of instructor.
+Characteristics of victim/offender interactions; the effects of criminal acts upon victims and their families; and society's reaction to the plight of the victim will be discussed.
+Post-traumatic stress disorder and its implications for victims and the criminal justice system will be studied.
+May be taught concurrently with JP 663.
+464. Criminal Procedure (5).
 Pr., JP 362 and JP 363, or permission of instructor.
 A study of the legal steps involved in the enforcement of criminal law and the fundamental principles necessary to a fair trial.
 Procedurally oriented discussion of arrest, search and seizure, right to counsel, and due process of law.
 465. Civil Litigation and Procedure (5).
 Pr., junior or senior standing.
 A study of the legal steps involved in the preparation of a civil case at law, efforts towards non-judicial settlement, and trial and post-trial considerations and general civil law matters.
 Advanced students will concentrate upon substantive and procedural matters leading to concentrated study of specific topics of critical interest in both the public and private sectors.
 May be offered concurrently with JP 665.

-- 466. Court and Judicial Administration (5).
+466. Court and Judicial Administration (5).
 Pr., junior or senior standing.
-Historical and contemporary perspectives of the field of state court management at the state and local level.
-In addition, administrative and management issues concerning trial courts, state court system, and the federal court system will be analyzed in regard to case management, jury management, personnel administration, budgeting, and other topics.
-Advanced students will concentrate on specific topics of critical interest concerning the administration of state court systems.
-May be offered concurrently with JP 666. - 467.
-Family Law (5).
+Historical and contemporary perspectives of the field of court management at the state and local level.
+In addition, administrative and management issues concerning trial courts, state court system, and the federal court sys- tem will be analyzed in regard to case management, jury management, per- sonnel administration, budgeting, and other topics.
+Advanced students will concentrate on specific topics of critical interest concerning the administra- tion of state court systems.
+May be offered concurrently with JP 666.
+467. Family Law (5).
 Pr., junior or senior standing, or permission of instructor.
 Examination of the law impacting family relationships such as marriage, annulment, divorce, adoption, child support and custody, child abuse, illegitimacy, termination of parental rights, and other related issues.
-It will also include procedural matters such as separation agreements, support agreements, and the rights of the parties involved. - 468.
-Torts (5).
+It will also include procedural matters such as separation agreements, support agreements, and the rights of the parties involved.
+468. Torts (5).
 The law of private wrongs: negligence theory; duty; breach of duty; proximate cause; damages; and defenses.
 Examination of legal and medical malpractice.
 Discussion of intentional torts.
 470. Justice and Public Safety Research Methodology (5).
 Pr., EH 101 and EH 102.
 JPS and Legal Assistant core course.

-Research theory and methodology in the social sciences as applicable to justice.

-Research theory and methodology in the social sciences as applicable to justice and public safety; preparation of research designs; conceptual models; sampling techniques and procedures; and development of an individual research paper.
+Research theory and methodology in the social sciences as applicable to jus- tice and public safety; preparation of research designs; conceptual models; sampling techniques and procedures; and development of an individual research paper.
 May be offered concurrently with JP 670.

-- 471. Alternative Dispute Resolution (5).
+471. Alternative Dispute Resolution (5).
 Pr., junior or senior standing.
 Examination of the various aspects of Alternative Dispute Resolution, including arbitration, negotiation, and mediation.
-The class will look at the differences and requirements in these areas as well as explore skills needed to work in this area, which is a growing field of law. - 472.
-Constitutional Law I (5).
-Pr., PO 101 or PO 102, and junior standing.
+The class will look at the differences and requirements in these areas as well as explore skills needed to work in this area, which is a growing field of law.